-6.1 Understanding the Display Information
+6.1 Understanding the Display Information (VNA Mode)

-The following figure shows a measurement diagram.
+The following figure shows a measurement diagram in VNA mode.
 All different information areas are labeled.
 They are explained in more detail in the following sections.

-Understanding the Display Information
+Understanding the Display Information (VNA Mode)